SMART Lab Frequently Asked Questions

 Since you are encouraged to sit in particular areas based on which course you are taking you will be sitting around people doing the same homework that you are.
 You are encouraged to work collaboratively with others on your homework.

 Quizzes are a time for you to test your own knowledge and prepare for the tests.
 For these reasons you are not allowed to work with others on quizzes.

 Tutors, TAs, and Instructors cannot help you on the mathematical content of the quizzes.
 If you have a question about what the problem is asking then in certain cases a TA or Instructor can clarify what they question is asking you to find.

 The SMART Lab does not lend out calculators.
-There is a vending machine on the first floor of the library where you can buy a TI-30XA calculator if you need one.
+There is a vending machine on the second floor of the library where you can buy a TI-30XA calculator if you need one.
 You can also purchase one from the bookstore.

 You will need your USF ID, a pen or pencil, your TI-30XA, and a blue/green book.
 The blue/green book can be purchased at the bookstore and you need to bring a blank one for every test including retakes.